 - Slow %D: A moving average (again, usually 3-period) of Slow %K

-The Stochastic Slow is generally viewed as superior due to the smoothing effects of the moving averages which equates to less false buy and sell signals.
+The Stochastic Slow might be viewed as superior due to the smoothing effects of the moving averages which equates to less false potential buy and sell signals.
 A comparison of the two stochastics, fast and slow, is shown below in the chart of the Nasdaq 100 ETF (QQQQ):

-Next Page - Stochastic Buy & Sell Signals
+Next Page - Stochastic Potential Buy & Sell Signals

 The information above is for informational and entertainment purposes only and does not constitute trading advice or a solicitation to buy or sell any stock, option, future, commodity, or forex product.
 Past performance is not necessarily an indication of future performance.
 Trading is inherently risky.
 OnlineTradingConcepts.com shall not be liable for any special or consequential damages that result from the use of or the inability to use, the materials and information provided by this site.
 See full disclaimer.